 The panel width is standardized at 19 inches (482.6 mm).
 (Standard racks with widths of 23 inches (584 mm) and 30 inches (762 mm) are also made, but rarely encountered by consumers.)
 The heights of the panels are standardized at multiples of 1¾″, so, for example, a panel 5¼″ high (5¼ = 1¾ × 3) would be described as a 3U panel.
 The actual height of the panel is a bit less because 1⁄64″ is taken off both top and bottom to provide clearance.

 Courtesy Hammond Manufacturing.

-The main parts of the rack itself are two uprights, usually steel.
+The key parts of a rack are two uprights, usually steel.
 Down the center of each runs a series of holes tapped to accept 10-32 machine screws (sometimes 12-24).
 A clear space 17⅜ inches wide is left between the uprights.
 To mount a piece of equipment, its front panel is held against the uprights and screws passed through the panel into the holes in the uprights.
 Very heavy equipment may need additional support, such as angle brackets mounted to the rear of the uprights, or shelf supports running to additional uprights in the rear.

 The holes in the upright occur in pairs with their centers ½ inch apart.
 The pairs are spaced with 1¼ inches from the center of the bottom hole in a pair to the center of the uppermost hole in the pair beneath.
 Some manufacturers add additional holes.